Introduction

 2. Societal pressure and competition

 In this hustle culture, where everyone is talking about working hard, one feels the pressure to work for long hours to become successful.
 If you do not, it makes you feel guilty for not giving your best.
-It is because this type of pressure is backed by some successful people.
+It is because some successful people back this type of pressure.

 The world’s richest person Elon Musk says, “Nobody ever changed the world in 40 hours a week.”